Vitalism: Medical philosophies

 Vitalism has a long history in medical philosophies: many traditional healing practices posited that disease results from some imbalance in vital forces.
-In the Western tradition founded by Hippocrates, these vital forces were associated with the four temperaments and humours; Eastern traditions posited an imbalance or blocking of qi or prana.
 One example of a similar notion in Africa is the Yoruba concept of ase.
-Today forms of vitalism continue to exist as philosophical positions or as tenets in some religious traditions.
+In the European tradition founded by Hippocrates, these vital forces were associated with the four temperaments and humours.
+Multiple Asian traditions posited an imbalance or blocking of qi or prana.
+Amongst unterritorialized traditions such as religions and arts, forms of vitalism continue to exist as philosophical positions or as memorial tenets.

 Complementary and alternative medicine therapies include energy therapies, associated with vitalism, especially biofield therapies such as therapeutic touch, Reiki, external qi, chakra healing and SHEN therapy.
 In these therapies, the "subtle energy" field of a patient is manipulated by a practitioner.
 The subtle energy is held to exist beyond the electromagnetic energy produced by the heart and brain.
 Beverly Rubik describes the biofield as a "complex, dynamic, extremely weak EM field within and around the human body...."

 The founder of homeopathy, Samuel Hahnemann, promoted an immaterial, vitalistic view of disease: "...they are solely spirit-like (dynamic) derangements of the spirit-like power (the vital principle) that animates the human body."
 The view of disease as a dynamic disturbance of the immaterial and dynamic vital force is taught in many homeopathic colleges and constitutes a fundamental principle for many contemporary practising homeopaths.

 Criticism

 Vitalism has sometimes been criticized as begging the question by inventing a name.
 Molière had famously parodied this fallacy in Le Malade imaginaire, where a quack "answers" the question of "Why does opium cause sleep?" with "Because of its dormitive virtue (i.e., soporific power)."
 Thomas Henry Huxley compared vitalism to stating that water is the way it is because of its "aquosity".
 His grandson Julian Huxley in 1926 compared "vital force" or élan vital to explaining a railroad locomotive's operation by its élan locomotif ("locomotive force").

-Another criticism is that vitalists have failed to rule out mechanistic explanations.
-This is rather obvious in retrospect for organic chemistry and developmental biology, but the criticism goes back at least a century.
+Another criticism, which predates the fields of organic chemistry and developmental biology, is that vitalists have failed to rule out mechanistic explanations.
 In 1912, Jacques Loeb published The Mechanistic Conception of Life, in which he described experiments on how a sea urchin could have a pin for its father, as Bertrand Russell put it (Religion and Science).
 He offered this challenge: